Services available to you

 - are available on a first-come, first-served basis, with each available slot lasting 15 minutes

 - run Monday to Friday.
 Until Friday 18 January 2019 they take place from 14:00–16:00.
 From Monday 21 January 2019 onwards, drop-ins run from 10:00–12:00.

 - take place throughout the year (apart from the two-week Easter period, six weeks of summer after the resit period and the Christmas break, as indicated on the term dates)

 - don’t require an appointment.

-Just come to the Wellbeing Service reception at 2FC 50 (Felixstowe Court) on Frenchay Campus (view the location on a map) and fill in a short form.
+Just come to the Wellbeing Service reception at 2FC 50 (Felixstowe Court) on Frenchay Campus and fill in a short form.
 Alternatively, you can telephone +44 (0)117 32 86268 if you would prefer a telephone drop-in.

-Please note that drop-in sessions are not suitable for crisis situations due to the short-time frame.
-If there is an emergency you should call 999.
+Please note that drop-in sessions aren't suitable for crisis situations due to the short-time frame.
+If there's an emergency you should call 999.

 Wellbeing self-help resources

 Support for alcohol or drug issues